kubernetes/ingress-nginx/docs/user-guide/annotations.md

 To enable consistent hashing for a backend:

 `nginx.ingress.kubernetes.io/upstream-hash-by`: the nginx variable, text value or any combination thereof to use for consistent hashing.
 For example `nginx.ingress.kubernetes.io/upstream-hash-by: "$request_uri"` to consistently hash upstream requests by the current request URI.

+### Custom NGINX upstream vhost

+This configuration setting allows you to control the value for host in the following statement: `proxy_set_header Host $host`, which forms part of the location block.
+This is useful if you need to call the upstream server by something other than `$host`.

 ### Certificate Authentication